Geodesics motion of test particles around Schwarzschild-Klinkhamer wormhole with topological defects and gravitational lensing: Conclusions

 \section{Conclusions}

-This study investigates the impact of topological defects on the effective potential of massless and/or massive particles in the context of generalized SK-wormhole space-time, a new non-vacuum wormhole solution that satisfies the weak and null energy conditions.
-By deriving the effective potential in the presence of cosmic strings and global monopoles, we demonstrated that these topological defects modify the effective potential and induced shifts in the results.
+This study investigates the impact of topological defects produced by cosmic strings and global monopoles on the effective potential of massless and/or massive particles in the context of Schwarzschild-Klinkhamer-type (SK) wormhole, a non-vacuum solution of the field equations that satisfies the weak and the null energy conditions.
+By deriving the effective potential in the presence of cosmic strings and global monopoles, we demonstrated that the topological defects modified the effective potential of the system, and induced shifts in the results.
 Specifically, the effective potential increases under the influence of cosmic strings and decreases due to the presence of global monopoles.

-We visually illustrate the effects of cosmic strings on the effective potential for null and time-like geodesics through graphical representations (figures 1-4).
+We visually illustrate the effects of cosmic string on the effective potential for null and time-like geodesics through graphical representations (figures 1-4).
 Also, we visually illustrate the effects of global monopole on the effective potential for null geodesic by figures 6-7.
-These plots provide a clear understanding of how the presence of these topological defects alters the behavior of particles moving along geodesics in the generalized SK-wormhole space-time.
+These plots provide a clear understanding of how the presence of the topological defects alters the behavior of particles moving along geodesics in this SK-wormhole background.

-Furthermore, we determine the deflection angle for null geodesics in both the SK-wormhole with cosmic string and with global monopole backgrounds, focusing on the special case where $M=0$ and later on $M\neq 0$.
-Our analysis reveals that the deflection angle is influenced by the cosmic string and global monopole, resulting in an increased deflection compared to the case without these topological defects.
-We present graphical representations of the deflection angle for $b^2 >a^2$, and $a>0$ (figures 5 \& 8) and observed the significant impact of cosmic strings and global monopoles on this angle of deflection for null geodesics.
+Furthermore, we determine the deflection angle for null geodesics in this wormhole background with a cosmic string and global monopole, focusing on the special case where $M=0$ and later on $M\neq 0$.
+Our analysis reveals that the deflection angle is influenced by the cosmic string and global monopole, resulting in an increased deflection compared to the case without the topological defects.
+We have presented graphical representations of this deflection angle for the condition $b^2 > a^2$, and $a>0$ (figures 5 \& 8) and observed the significant impact of cosmic strings and global monopoles on this angle of deflection for null geodesics.